 - Equip each participant with the foundation necessary to reach their goal, be it recreational or competitive in nature.

 About Our Program:

 MPFSC hosts several Learn to Skate USA sessions each year.
-Classes run from 6:00 pm – 6:50 pm on either Monday or Thursday evenings or you can sign up for both nights and receive 1/2 of the second night’s lesson fee.
+Most classes run from 6:00 pm – 6:50 pm on either Monday or Thursday evenings and include dedicated lesson time with a certified instructor and may include group and individual practice time activities.

 Skaters are divided up by level with each level having a certain set of skills that must be mastered before moving up to the next.
 Testing is ongoing.
 Coaches are evaluating the skaters during each class and a formal test session is also completed at the end of each session.
 Skaters are moved up to the next skill level as soon as they have successfully completed the curriculum for their current class level.
 Once a skater “passes” their test they will receive a special Badge to honor their achievements.

 Students, their family members, and other supporters should not be concerned if it takes more than one class session for the skater to successfully complete any given level.
 No two skaters progress at exactly the same rate, and the learning rate varies from week to week even for the same skater.
 Each skater is encouraged and allowed to progress at their own rate.

 Snowplow Sam 1 – 4: (Ages 4 – 5; Helmet Required) The Snowplow Sam levels are introductory classes divided into four progressive levels allowing our littlest skaters to build confidence while learning the basic skills of skating.
 These classes are designed to help children 5 and younger develop agility, balance, coordination and speed.
 All classes will be taught in a safe and positive environment, incorporating fun and games making class time an enjoyable experience for all.

 Some of the basic elements for the younger skaters include: standing up on the ice, marching in place, marching forward, swizzles, backward wiggles, glides and dips. (skills vary based on level)